OpenBB-finance/OpenBB/website/content/sdk/reference/economy/indices.md

 ---
 title: indices
-description: This documentation page provides detailed information about how to use the openbb.economy.indices() function to get the top US indices.
+description: "This documentation page provides detailed information about how to use" the openbb.economy.indices() function to get the top US indices.
 The function returns a DataFrame containing the name, price, net change, and percent change.
 keywords: